artob/ar.to/notes/4gw.rst

    -- `William S. Lind <lind>`__,
       `On War #53: Fifth Generation Warfare? <http://www.dnipogo.org/lind/lind_2_03_04.htm>`__

+   Fourth-generation warfare (4GW) uses all available networks--political, economic, social, and military--to convince the enemy's political decision makers that their strategic goals are either unachievable or too costly for the perceived benefit. [...]
+Still rooted in the fundamental precept that superior political will, when properly employed, can defeat greater economic and military power, 4GW makes use of society's networks to carry on its fight.
+Unlike previous generations of warfare, it does not attempt to win by defeating the enemy's military forces.
+Instead, via the networks, it directly attacks the minds of enemy decision makers to destroy the enemy's political will.
+Fourth-generation wars are lengthy--measured in decades rather than months or years.

+   -- `Thomas X. Hammes <warfare#theorists>`__,
+      `The Sling and the Stone <https://www.goodreads.com/book/show/18908003-the-sling-and-the-stone>`__, p.
+2

    Contrary to what a number of writers on 4GW have said, 4th Generation war is not merely a new name for insurgency or guerilla warfare.
 What is at stake in 4GW is not who rules the state, but the fate of the state